kristinemt/songsranked/README.md

 # Songs Ranked!
 Hello!
 I am Kristine and I love listening to music.
 On this blog, I will pick different albums and rank the songs on them!
+I will also include a terrible recreation of the album art, illustrated by me.
 Please note that these are my current rankings as of October 2022.
 They are subject to, _and most likely will_, change!

 ## Harry's House by Harry Styles
 <img src="harryshouse.jpg" width="400" height="400">